 But my brain functioned differently today.
 I worked in Washington, DC as a legislative aide for California wine growers – yes, I find the humor as a recovering alcoholic, as if Ernest and Julio needed my help, but I digress.

 Washington is the town of acronyms.
-Unless there are specific letters used to denote an agency, I’m convinced that they don’t feel as important.
+Unless specific letters are used to denote an agency, I’m convinced that they don’t feel as important.
 I got my fill of the BATF while working for the growers.
 That’s the Bureau of Alcohol, Tobacco, and Firearms.
 Now, there’s a lethal combination.

-We even reduce our presidents to POTUS, starting as a telegraph code in the late 1800’s.
+We even reduced our presidents to POTUS, starting as a telegraph code in the late 1800s.
 So, my orientation prompted me to think about TIPS from an altered perspective.

 Almost by definition, writers are those who think.
 But what separates us from every other human on the planet who thinks?
-I believe that the fundamental difference is that writers but their thoughts on paper or the blog.
-Our ideas coalesce into a sentence, then a paragraph and some become a book.
+The fundamental difference is that writers put their thoughts on paper, create files on their computers, or note a conversation on a napkin.
+Our ideas coalesce into a sentence, then a paragraph, and some become a book.